kaz-Anova/StackNet/README.md

 **verify that the 'lib' folder os in the same directory where the StackNet.jar file is**.
 By default it should be there when you do `git clone`

-for linux you most probably need to change privileges for the executable :
+for linux and mac you most probably need to change privileges for the executable :
 ```
 cd lib/
 cd linux/